How does car insurance work for rental cars, and what does it cover?

 This will usually extend to a certain amount of damage you cause to other people or their property.
 A typical limit is $1 million in damages.

 Rental reimbursement is a coverage you can buy through your insurance company which reimburses you if you need a rental car after an accident.
 The total amount of coverage varies based on your policy.
-See our in-depth article for more information.
+See our guide to rental reimbursement coverage for more information.

 If you’re planning on renting a vehicle, the first thing you should do is call your current car insurance company and ask if your coverage extends to a rental car.
 While it’s not set in stone, many car insurance companies will extend your coverage to a rental vehicle if you carry comprehensive and collision coverage.
 This isn’t a hard and fast rule, so you should check with your current company before making any assumptions.
 You’ll also want to check the fine print of your coverage to determine the insurance you need for a rental car.